-Top Cape – An early trade term still used by some dealers to designate the diamond color grade between crystal and cape in the river-to-light-yellow system.
-Small stones in this range will face up colorless when mounted, but larger stones will have a yellow tint.
+Top Cape – An early trade term still used by some dealers to designate the diamond colour grade between crystal and cape in the river-to-light-yellow system.
+Small stones in this range will face up colourless when mounted, but larger stones will have a yellow tint.

 Trigon – A triangular indentation occurring as a growth mark on diamond octahedron faces.
 The sides of the trigon are reversed with respect to the face on which it occurs.